isomerpages/mlaw-lsb/notice-and-announcements/notice/_posts/2019-09-02-lsb-notice--lsb-directives-on-engineering-hydrographic-survey.md

 The Version 4.0 has incorporated a section on the technology on Multibeam echo sounding surveys as they are now the standard requirements in most hydrographic surveys.<br>

-The Directives are available on the LSB website at URL:http//www.minlaw.gov.sg/lsb.<br>
+The Directives are available on the LSB website at <br>
+URL:http//www.minlaw.gov.sg/lsb.<br>

 Thank you.<br>